Cereus vargasianus Cárdenas

 Light: Cereus cacti like full sun.
 They can handle partial shade but thrives in direct sunlight.
 Sunny south, east, or west window is a good spot to grow a C. vargasianus indoors.
-If possible, get your cactus outdoors from spring to fall for fresh air and extra light.
+Get your cactus outdoors from spring to fall for fresh air and extra light if possible.

 Soil: This cactus does not like to have "wet feet" and needs to be grown in well-draining soil.
 Use commercial soil mixes for cacti and succulents, or make your own potting mix.

 Hardiness: During the active growth period, Cereus cacti like warm temperatures, while in winter, they like cooler temperatures.
 C. vargasianus can withstand temperatures as low as 20 to 50 °F (-6.7 to 10 °C), USDA hardiness zones 9a to 11b.

 Watering: From spring to fall, water thoroughly, but allow the soil to dry out before watering again.
 With the arrival of fall, gradually reduce the watering frequency.
 During the winter, when C. vargasianus is dormant, give it just enough water to prevent shrinking.